 I like doing interviews, and have filmed interviews with a lot of prominent people, from former Ukrainian PM Nikola Azarov, PM of Crimea Sergey Aksenov, former Chief Prosecutor of Crimea Natalia Poklonskaya.

-I’ve been called a ‘war reporter’, and in my time in Donbass, I’ve filmed a lot of reportage, the most of any western correspondent, from the frontlines –
+I’ve been called a ‘war reporter’, and in my time in Donbass, I filmed a lot of reportage, from the frontlines.

 Some of my ‘street reportage’ has gained wide popularity.
-This, from Munich, Germany, near 700,000 views –
+This, from Munich, Germany, well over a million views –

 This, from Brexit time, over 200,000 –

-In my time in Donbass, I have done humanitarian aid, raising around £85,000, given to helping victims of war there.
-I’ve made 2 full-length films while in Donbass, and also reported extensively from Crimea.
-In March of this year, I reported briefly from the Baltics, before being deported after a couple of days.
+In my time in Donbass, I have done humanitarian aid, raising around £100,000, given to helping victims of war there.
+I’ve made several full-length films while in Donbass, and also reported extensively from Crimea.
+In March of 2016, I reported briefly from the Baltics, before being deported after a couple of days.